-There is a "bug" in Windows 10 where its DNS resolution uses the interface metrics assigned to it, and OpenVPN's network interface has too high of a metric to be used for DNS.
+There is a "bug" in Windows 10 and 11 where its DNS resolution uses the interface metrics assigned to it, and OpenVPN's network interface has too high of a metric to be used for DNS.

 To fix it we'll lower the metric of the OpenVPN interface so it takes priority when you are connected to the VPN.